 Strength and Conditioning - 59,500,000 results in 0.45s

 Velocity Based Training - 1,260,000 results in 0.48s

 Foce Velocity Curve - 427,000 results in 0.42s

-You see, getting information is simple – ‘google it’ – filtering out the robust information from the noise is the tricky part, and then the element the seals the deal is the ability to apply that knowledge.
+You see, getting information is simple, just 'google it'.
+Filtering out the robust information from the noise is the tricky part, and then the element the seals the deal is the ability to apply that knowledge.

-When I sat down and created The Professional Fitness Coaching Academy with Jean-Claude Vacassin it wasn’t to add to the ‘noise’ in the fitness profession – it was to make sense of the information that’s out there at our fingertips and then most importantly show how it can be applied.
+Whenever I deliver course and keynote lectures it isn't to add to the 'noise' in the fitness profession.
+It is to make sense of the information that's out there, at our fingertips and then most importantly show how it can be applied.

 Spouting X's and O's is simple, shoe horning your client to fit the latest training paradigm that you're using requires no skill.
 What I'm interested in is, can you actually coach and improve performance?